Gifts From The Pandemic:

 We’ve all gone virtual.

+Yup.
 Where previously virtual presenting was the exception, it’s now the rule.
-Virtual platforms are the norm when it comes to communicating both professionally and personally and it’s not going to change any time soon.
+And when it comes to communicating both professionally and personally. it’s not going to change any time soon.

 SO.
 Instead of looking at virtual platforms as flat, artificial, or impersonal, it’s time to box clever and recognize how you can use them to your advantage.